-- 3.5 Where informed consent cannot be obtained from adults with impairments in understanding or communication, or if the research involves those in vulnerable situations or dependent relationships (e.g. the elderly in care), then special care should be exercised.
+- 3.3 Consent may be written or verbal, and must be well-informed, voluntary and specific.
+Whichever form of consent is used, a record should be kept for audit purposes. - 3.4 In research with infants and children under the age of 16, informed consent should normally be obtained from their parents, defined as those holding "parental responsibility" for the child, including any other carer or local authority as specified in the Children Act 1989.
+Young people aged between 16 and 18, while not legally fully adult, are usually presumed to be competent to give consent.
+Children under 16 may be considered competent to give consent if they have sufficient intelligence and understanding of the proposed research (sometimes referred to as "Gillick Competence").
+Whether or not parental consent is a legal necessity, however, it is considered good practice to involve parents as much as possible unless it is not in the child's best interests to do so.
+Whether or not parental consent is being obtained, researchers should remember that children of all ages have the right to be informed, to express an opinion, and to influence any decisions about their participation in research, and that this process should be facilitated in a way that is appropriate for the age and understanding of the child.
+Reliance on the consent of a head teacher acting "in loco parentis" should be reserved for the least contentious or intrusive studies, or those that are indistinguishable from normal school activities.
+It should not be relied upon where there is the possibility of a child being identified from the study results, or where the study is personal or relates to sensitive issues.
+Even when head teacher consent is being obtained, it is still considered good practice to advise the parents of the fact that the study is being undertaken, and to offer the option of withdrawal. - 3.5 Where informed consent cannot be obtained from adults with impairments in understanding or communication, or if the research involves those in vulnerable situations or dependent relationships (e.g. the elderly in care), then special care should be exercised.
 Researchers should consult with, and obtain assent from, those well-placed to appreciate the participants' likely reactions, such as family members, professional carers, charitable organizations, other experts in the relevant field, or a supervising authority (e.g. Official Solicitor or The Court of Protection).
-(Only in trials of pharmaceutical products can consent for an adult's participation legally be obtained from another person, referred to as their 'legal representative'.) - 3.6 It is important for researchers to realise that they may sometimes be in a position of authority over participants who may, for example, be students, employees, clients or prisoners.
-They should not use this authority to pressurise individuals to participate in research. - 3.7 Where research is carried out in a country other than the UK the researcher should generally follow the basic principles outlined here, but should take into account such variations as may apply in that country. - 3.8 Volunteers may be paid for their inconvenience and time, but such payment should not be so large as to induce them to risk harm beyond that which they risk without payment in their normal life style.
+Only in trials of pharmaceutical products can consent for an adult's participation legally be obtained from another person, referred to as their 'legal representative'. - 3.6 It is important for researchers to realise that they may sometimes be in a position

+- of authority over participants who may, for example, be students, employees, clients or prisoners.
+They should not use this authority to pressurise individuals to participate in research. - 3.7 Where research is carried out in a country other than the UK the researcher should generally follow the basic principles outlined here but should consider variations as may apply in that country. - 3.8 Volunteers may be paid for their inconvenience and time, but such payment should not be so large as to induce them to risk harm beyond that which they risk without payment in their normal life style.